 One check that is often forgotten when buying a house block in an established suburb is how storm water is removed from the site.

 Fifty, or more, years ago when land was cheaper it was not unusual for blocks to be quite large compared with the size of the house.

-When you look at a block its always worth asking the Developer’s Agent what the Soil Classification is ………..
+When you look at a new house block its always worth asking the Developer’s Agent what the Soil Classification is ………..
 Only don’t take what you are told too seriously!

 Usually the developers opinion is going to be that the site is going to be better (lower site costs) than your builder.

 Aimed at making sure you consider a wide range of issues to ensure you get the right block for your new home!

 In pdf format so you can read it on your tablet computer.

 If you want to build your new home on a slope you may need to have the additional cost of needing drop edge beams on the low side of the slabs.

 These are a sort of retaining wall to hold the fill under the house slab as shown in the drawing below.

 You will often find a reference to ‘Fill’ in your Geotechnical Report.